 - The overall economic climate

-Depending on the percentage of credit sales, there is a strong link between the restrictiveness of the credit policy and the amount of sales.
+The credit department plays a huge role in controlling the flow of sales through the pipeline.
 Clearly, the easier it is to get credit, the more customers are able to purchase, and sales go up.

 As outlined in the definition above, credit policies set forth the credit terms, the credit limits, the type of customer to whom credit will be extended, and the policies for dealing with late payments and delinquent accounts.